 What and where to eat in Vietnam

-Here is a useful guide which introduces you some Vietnamese delicacies, along with where to eat each dish in Vietnam.
+Here is a useful guide that introduces you some Vietnamese delicacies, along with where to eat each dish in Vietnam.
 In addition to that, some information about Vietnamese eating style, Vietnamese food culture, together with Vietnam Food tours will be provided.
 Hopefully, the below suggestions will not only help you when you plan your trip in Vietnam but also guide you during your dream vacation.
 Eat Vietnam In Your Way!

-1. What to eat in Vietnam
+1. What to Eat in Vietnam

 Banh Mi